gardener/landscaper/docs/deployer/helm.md

           - value: 2
           - value: 3

-    # Defines the time to wait before giving up on a resource to be deleted,
-    # for instance when deleting resources that are not managed by this DeployItem anymore.
-    # optional; default to 180 seconds/3 minutes.
-    deleteTimeout: 2m

     # Name of the release: helm install [name]
     name: my-release
     # Namespace of the release: helm --namespace